ibrahimmkhalid/ultralytics/docs/en/integrations/ray-tune.md

 ### How can I integrate Weights & Biases with my YOLO11 model tuning?

-To integrate Weights & Biases (W&B) with your Ultralytics YOLO11 tuning process:
+To integrate Weights & Biases (W&B) with your SFDT_Ibrahim YOLO11 tuning process:

 1. **Install W&B:**